GoogleCloudPlatform/berglas/README.md

 When imported, the `berglas` package will:

-1. Download and decrypt any secrets that match the [Berglas environment variable reference syntax][reference-syntax] in the environment
+1. Download and decrypt any secrets that match the [Berglas environment variable reference syntax][reference-syntax] in the environment.

-1. Replace the value for the environment variable with the decrypted secret
+1. Replace the value for the environment variable with the decrypted secret.

 You can also opt out of auto-parsing and call the library yourself instead: